AI Chat - A Simple OpenAI Chat Completions API, UI & Client LLM Gateway

 });

-to load a custom JSON provider configuration from a different source, which
+Alternatively you can use ConfigJson to load a custom JSON provider configuration from a different source, which

-you'll want to use if you prefer to keep your provider configuration and API Keys all in llms.json
+you'll want to use if you prefer to keep your provider configuration and API Keys all in llms.json.

 llms.json - OpenAI Provider Configuration